How to Sync SLA Records and Maintain State Updates From ServiceNow Incident to Jira Issue

 This article was originally published in the Atlassian Community.

-By integrating Jira and ServiceNow, teams can fetch related SLA records within a ServiceNow incident and sync them in a user-defined Jira issue field, enabling them to track SLA information and ensure timely incident resolution.
+By integrating Jira and ServiceNow, teams can fetch related SLA records within a ServiceNow incident and sync them to a custom Jira field.
+This enables tracking SLA information and ensures timely incident resolution.

-In this blog post, we will see how to implement this use case using an integration solution called Exalate
+In this post, you will learn how to implement this use case using Exalate, a bi-directional integration solution.

 The Use Case

-• An incident created in ServiceNow is synced to Jira as an issue.
-The short description and description of the incident must be reflected within the Jira issue.
+An incident created in ServiceNow syncs to Jira as a work item.
+The short description and description of the incident are reflected within the Jira work item.

-• Comments (from Jira) and work notes (from ServiceNow) must be synced bi-directionally between the two platforms.
+Comments from Jira and work notes from ServiceNow sync bi-directionally between the two platforms.

-• SLA information related to the incident is synced to the correct Jira issue in a user-defined field.
-The following SLA information must be passed over:
+SLA information related to the incident syncs to the correct Jira work item in a custom field.
+The following SLA information is included:

 • Name of the SLA